 Reducing cooldowns of Summoner Spells

-By buying Ionian Boots of Lucidity you will reduce the cooldown of your Summoner Spells by 10%.
+By buying Ionian Boots of Lucidity you will get 12 Summoner Spell Haste.
 Now think of all the possibilities you have when your Summoner Spells are slightly earlier up than your enemies Summoner Spells, your options are limitless because you can use it in so many ways, both defensive and offensive.

 Flash has a cooldown of 300secs.